SpudGunMan/meshing-around/README.md

 other features
 - MOTD with ability to set remotely
   - `motd` or `motd $New Message Of the day`

+## mesh-bot.sh

+ alternate bot, adds internet and other telemetry data which goes beyond just ping

 - Various solar details
   - `sun` returns the sunrise and set for the day
   - `solar` gives an idea of the x-ray flux